Daphne-CPAdmin/cineflix/README.md

 # CineFlix

-ConeFlix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+CineFlix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---